Subpart 207.1 - ACQUISITION PLANS

 (3) The Government is otherwise entitled to unlimited rights in technical data.

-(S-70)(1) In accordance with section 802(a) of the National Defense Authorization Act for Fiscal Year 2007 (Pub.
-L. 109-364) and DoD policy requirements, acquisition plans for major weapon systems and subsystems of major weapon systems shall—
+(S-70)(1) In accordance with 10 U.S.C.
+3774(a) and DoD policy requirements, acquisition plans for major weapon systems and subsystems of major weapon systems shall—

 (i) Assess the long-term technical data and computer software needs of those systems and subsystems; and